meertensinstituut/EPICify/README.md

 delete handle: <path to config> del <prefix/suffix>
                NOTE: there might be a nodelete policy active!

-If no explicit path to config is given th following locations are tried:
+If no explicit path to config is given the following locations are tried:
 - epicfy.xml in the current working directory
 - .epicfy.xml in the user's home directory
 ```